 If business plans indicate a potential operator or equipment shortage, the Company may assign a regular operator, part-time operator, or rental operator ahead of available extraboard operators.
 This will permit the Company to assign regular operators to work that will allow them to return home in time to be available to pull their next scheduled run.
 It will also permit the Company to assign rental or part-timer operators to assignments that will allow them to work and return home before their available period ends.
 The first-up extraboard operator missing an assignment under this provision is entitled to a claim under the runaround provision.
-When extraboard operators, runaround payments will be made to each qualified extraboard operator starting with the first-up operator on a one-for-one basis.
+When extraboard operators miss an assignment as the result of the Company using rental operators, runaround payments will be made to each qualified extraboard operator starting with the first-up operator on a one-for-one basis.

 (d) Overtime for Extraboard Operators.
-Overtime will be paid at the rate of time and one half for all paid hours worked (does not include benefit compensation) over 50 hours in a sevenday period and at double time rate for all paid hours worked over 70 hours in a seven-day period.
-The overtime periods begin 12:01 a.m.Thursday and end 11:59 p.m.Wednesday.
+Overtime will be paid at the rate of time and one half for all paid hours worked (does not include benefit compensation) over 50 hours in a seven-day period and at double time rate for all paid hours worked over 70 hours in a seven-day period.
+The overtime periods begin 12:01 a.m.
+Thursday and end 11:59 p.m.
+Wednesday.